Hit the Bricks!

 OPENING DAY CEREMONY

-Ring in the opening of the 49th season of Saint Charles Christmas Traditions® as all of the legends of holiday folklore join together to welcome Victorian Santa Claus back to historic Main Street.
-Heralded by the Lewis & Clark Fife and Drum Corps, Santa and Mrs. Claus will assist Mayor Dan Borgmeyer with the ceremonial ribbon cutting, marking the official start of the holiday season.
+Ring in the opening of the 50th season of Saint Charles Christmas Traditions® as all of the legends of holiday folklore join together to welcome Victorian Santa Claus back to historic Main Street.
+Follow behind your favorite Christmas Traditions® characters as they kick off their iconic Santa Parade which will travel down Main Street before turning into Frontier Park where Santa and Mrs. Claus will cut the ceremonial ribbon, marking the official start of the holiday season.

 THE SANTA PARADE

-Parade Route: 100 block of North Main to 900 block of South Main
+Parade Route: 100 block of North Main to Boone's Lick and South Main*

 Weekends during the festival kick off with a special holiday treat as Saint Charles Christmas Traditions’® renowned Santa Parade brings pomp and pageantry to the historic district.
 Marvel at the spectacle as all of your favorite Legends of Christmas march right down the middle of Main Street.
 While you delight in the antics of your favorite holiday figures, the carolers will provide the soundtrack as they take you on a musical journey of festive tunes that span from classic Victorian carols to holiday standards of the 1940s and 1950s.You won’t want to miss the parade’s grand finale, where an international delegation of global gift givers (each carrying the flag of their native country) herald the arrival of the guests of honor: Santa and Mrs. Claus (who arrive via a horse-drawn carriage).